samuelemusiani/imaginet/README.md

 > [!IMPORTANT]
 > To be able to successfuly use ImagiNet you must install [vde-2](https://github.com/virtualsquare/vde-2),
 > [vdeplug4](https://github.com/rd235/vdeplug4) and [vdens](https://github.com/rd235/vdens).
+> You must also install vdeplug4 **after** vde-2, because the vde_plug executable
+> provided by vde-2 must be overwritten by the new version provided by vdeplug4.

 ImagiNet provides a very helpful command line interface.
 Simply run:
 ```